 Rooms are not required on the ferry.
 Many passengers also choose to sleep on the deck, with or without a tent, and lockers are available for securing belongings.

+Meals are not included in the cost the ferry ticket.
 Food service is offered on the ferry in a beautiful cafeteria and dining area.
+Passengers may also bring their own food, but no cooking is allowed by passengers.
 The Kennicott also features a movie theater, children’s playroom, bar, gift shop and a forward-facing salon with large windows for viewing the spectacular scenery on the multi-day trip.

 The Alaska Ferry continues the tradition of tying us all together.